Jay-iguez/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure happens when the anonymous function within "personalDice" references the private variable or parameter "name".
+I can tell because witin the scope of the anonymous function, "name" doesn't exist.
+So it looks outside of its own scope to find it.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The parameter "name" is always going to stay the same unless you were to pass in another argument such as "Vincent".
+What is changing is the "newRoll" variable, outputting a number between 1 and 6.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of "newRoll" is the scope of the anonymous function that is returned by "personalDice".

 ### Task 3 - Stretch Goals